 Varicose veins

 Varicose veins are one of the most common medical conditions in Scotland, affecting up to 20% of the population.
 They often run in families and, in contrast to common perception, they are equally common in men and women.
-Our team of experts has a wealth of experience in treating them with the most cutting edge technology – we were the first in Scotland to introduce the revolutionary VenaSeal™ procedure.
+Our team of experts has a wealth of experience in treating them with the most cutting edge technology – we were one of the first in Scotland to introduce the revolutionary VenaSeal™ procedure.
 VenaSeal™ is the most up to date method of treating varicose veins that causes less pain and allows you to get back to normal almost immediately, without the hassle of wearing bandages or compression stockings.

 Varicose veins are one of the most common medical conditions in Scotland, affecting up to 20% of the population.
 They often run in families and, in contrast to common perception, they are equally common in men and women.
-Our team of experts has a wealth of experience in treating them with the most cutting edge technology – we were the first in Scotland to introduce the revolutionary VenaSeal™ procedure.
+Our team of experts has a wealth of experience in treating them with the most cutting edge technology – we were one of the first in Scotland to introduce the revolutionary VenaSeal™ procedure.
 VenaSeal™ is the most up to date method of treating varicose veins that causes less pain and allows you to get back to normal almost immediately, without the hassle of wearing bandages or compression stockings.

 Understanding varicose veins